How Do I Know if Someone Is Phrogging My Home

 While the odds of someone sneaking into your home and living there in secret are slim, break-ins and burglaries are more common and worth watching out for.
 If you’re returning to your home after a vacation or long time away and feel that it isn’t quite how you left it, you may be worried that someone has been inside.
 Here’s how to tell.

-Open Doors and/or Windows
+Open Doors And/or Windows

 Forced Entry

 If nothing checks the above box, you’ll next want to look for evidence of forced entry.
 When you check to see if your windows have been opened, also see if any of the glass is broken, as someone could have used that to get in.
 Another immediate sign is if any locks, like to your yard gate, are broken or open.
 Check the perimeter to see if anything has been tampered with or seems unusual.
-Something as simple as a missing fence post or an uncharacteristically trimmed down shrub could be cause for alarm.
+Something as simple as a missing fence post or an uncharacteristically trimmed down shrub could be worth investigating.

 Lights